nahhididwin/HSCS/README.md

 You can see the principle of this system is similar to some compression systems that already exist today, but in fact I came up with it myself, then realized that someone else had thought of it before me, but I still released the source code that runs it at very high speed!

 # Principle of operation
-Explanation in English Language (Translated by Google Translate) :
+1.Explanation in English Language (Translated by Google Translate) :

 Suppose we have a bunch of input that needs to be compressed: